sp9k/monster/docs/editor.md

 Entering the editor while on a line with an 8-byte ".db" definition (e.g. `.db $ff,$00,$ff,$00,$ff,$00,$ff,$00`) will pre-populate the
 UDG editor with the character defined by these directives.

+The blinking selection cursor begins on the top-left pixel.
+When it is visible, that corner may look misaligned; the ordinary outline appears when the cursor blinks off.
+The cursor does not alter the character data unless you plot a color.

 ```{figure} screenshots/editor-udg-1.png
 :alt: The UDG editor